golang/example/slog-handler-guide/guide.md

 The built-in handlers do not follow that advice.
 Few things are more frustrating than being unable to debug a problem that causes logging to fail;
-our feeling is that it is
-better to produce some output, however imperfect, than to produce none at all.
+it is better to produce some output, however imperfect, than to produce none at all.
 That is why methods like `Logger.Info` convert programming bugs in their list of key-value pairs, like missing values or malformed keys, into `Attr`s that contain as much information as possible.